codayyy/econ-161/lecture0.md

 > - Equilibrium with $AC$ and $MC$ is where $AC$ is at its minimum and $MC(q)$ is raising
 > - Industry supply is upward sloping; when $P$ is increasing, $q_{c}$ has to increase

-As P increases, we can sell more, but our MC also increases.
+As $P$ increases, firms can sell more, but it's $MC$ also increases.

 #### Market Equilibrium